 NUR-528 STUDY ABROAD: MSN PRACTICUM

 Provides a study abroad option for MSN students who are designing practicum experiences or learning about health policy.
 Opportunities for practicum experiences in advanced clinical practice, nursing education, and nursing administration are available.
 Experiencing another culture allows learners a chance to grow personally, learn about other health systems and public health environments, and broaden their education and knowledge of the world.
 This global experience promotes compassion in the delivery of nursing care to the culturally diverse populations that we currently serve and contributes to global citizenship.
-Students may use this experience for in lieu of NUR-518, or as partial fulfillment of NUR-605, or NUR-620.
+Students co-register for NUR-518, NUR-603, NUR-605, or NUR-620 as appropriate.
 Variable credits.

-This course introduces and integrates general principles of pharmacology with pathophysiological phenomena.
-It is designed to provide future nurse educators with a holistic and advanced understanding of disease as disordered normal body physiology.
-As such, students will have an enhanced ability to teach the disease process and related potential sequelae.
-This course will explore the mechanism(s) related to the production of signs, symptoms, complications, treatments, and interventions of different disease states and specific health problems.
-Innovative teaching strategies for selected alterations in health are used with emphasis on pathophysiological concepts and pharmacological interventions.
-Nurse educator students will experience being the learner using a variety of teaching learning methods.
-This course does not meet requirements for prescriptive authority.
+Provides future nurse educators with a holistic, advanced understanding of disease as disordered normal body physiology.
+This foundation will enable students to enhance their ability to teach disease processes and related potential sequelae.
+Learners will explore the mechanism(s) related to the production of signs, symptoms, complications, treatments and interventions of different disease states and specific health problems.
 [3 credits] [1:9, 28 hours]

 NUR-543 NURSING RESEARCH I: SYNTHESIS OF THE LITERATURE

 Designed to provide students with advanced skills and abilities to critically analyze, interpret, and evaluate nursing research related to a specific nursing problem.
-The focus of the course will be of a critical, comprehensive review of literature that will provide a strong foundation for writing a beginning nursing research proposal in Nursing Research II (NUR 507).
+The focus of the course will be of a critical, comprehensive review of literature that will provide a strong foundation for writing a beginning nursing research proposal in Nursing Research II.
 [3 credits] [1:9, 28 hours]

 NUR-603 ADVANCED NURSING CLINICAL PRACTICUM